|

 value of Our Lord's sufferings and death for redeeming the whole human

+race from sins and eternal perdition.
 We also realize that the natural wisdom and virtues

 that can be acquired even before embracing the Christian Faith through